abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 always good to bring that to mind.
 It’s not the external complications that really make things difficult, it’s the way we pick things up, create complications, and tangle things within ourselves.
-That’s the real cause of tension, of *dukkha,* of stress within.
+That’s the real cause of tension, of *dukkha*, of stress within.

 Every monastery is the same during the festival season.
 It draws together a large complex array of different tasks that need to be taken